 A22 – 633 Courtney Street

 Uchida is a no-brainer if you are desiring some really good Japanese fusion cuisine and you don’t want to spend a lot of money.
 Though their hours of operation are limited they have the benefit of gluten free options on their menu to make up for it.
-There is also daily specials and they are located less than two short blocks from the Victoria Conference Centre.
+There are also daily specials and they are located less than two short blocks from the Victoria Conference Centre.

 Le Petit Dakar